mikolajsadownik/Unique-Students-Parser/README.md

 ## Overview

-**Unique Students Parser** is a Python application that reads a CSV file with student records, filters out duplicates and erroneous entries, and saves the cleaned data into a JSON file.
+**Unique Students Parser** is a application that reads a CSV file with student records, filters out duplicates and erroneous entries, and saves the cleaned data into a JSON file.
 This application ensures that each student is unique and combines study programs for students already included in the file.

 ## Features